 10. Use Influencers

 Influencers are social media celebrities that people recognize and trust.
 Micro-influencers have a high level of engagement from their audience, and their endorsement is almost as good as having a word-of-mouth recommendation.
+Many influencers are now using a service called Nitreo to turbocharge their Instagram growth.
 Make sure you get an influencer whose audience is similar to your target so that you are getting in front of as many interested accounts as possible.